Sheikhsoft/InternetGuard/FAQ.md

 Thanks @[pulser](https://github.com/pulser/)

 <a name="FAQ2"></a>
-**(2)  Can I use another VPN application while using NetGuard**
+**(2)  Can I use another VPN application while using InternetGuard**

-If the VPN application is using the [VPN service](http://developer.android.com/reference/android/net/VpnService.html), then no, because NetGuard needs to use this service.
+If the VPN application is using the [VPN service](http://developer.android.com/reference/android/net/VpnService.html), then no, because InternetGuard needs to use this service.
 Android allows only one application at a time to use this service.

-NetGuard is a firewall application, so there is no intention to add VPN support.
+InternetGuard is a firewall application, so there is no intention to add VPN support.
-However, NetGuard supports a [SOCKS5 proxy](https://en.wikipedia.org/wiki/SOCKS) to chain VPN applications.
+However, InternetGuard supports a [SOCKS5 proxy](https://en.wikipedia.org/wiki/SOCKS) to chain VPN applications.

 <a name="FAQ3"></a>
-**(3) Can I use NetGuard on any Android version?**
+**(3) Can I use InternetGuard on any Android version?**

 No, the minimum required Android version is 5.1 (<a href= "https://developer.android.com/about/versions/android-5.1.html">LOLLIPOP</a>)

 <a name="FAQ4"></a>
-**(4) Will NetGuard use extra battery power?**
+**(4) Will InternetGuard use extra battery power?**

 If you don't enable IP filtering or the network speed graph notification, probably not.